OPM/ResInsight-UserDocumentation/content/3d-main-window/LinkedViews.md

 ![]({{< relref "" >}}images/3d-main-window/LinkedViewsInProjectTree.png)

-It is also possible to link specific views by selecting them and choosing **Link Selected Views** from the context menu.
+It is also possible to link specific views by selecting them and choosing **Link Selected Views** from the right-click menu.
 The following image shows the linking of a regular view with a **Contour Map**.
 Note that contour maps can never be the Master View.

 ![]({{< relref "" >}}images/3d-main-window/LinkedContourMap.png)